EasyScience/EasyReflectometryLib/docs/src/experiment/experiment.rst

 :py:mod:`resolution_functions`
 ------------------------------
-A resolution function enables the `EasyReflectometry` model to incorporate the experimental uncertainties in wavelength and incident angle into the model.
+A resolution function enables the `easyreflectometry` model to incorporate the experimental uncertainties in wavelength and incident angle into the model.
 In its essence the resolution function controls the smearing to apply when determing the reflectivtiy at a given Q-point.
 For a given Q-point the smearing to apply is given as a weighted average of the neighboring Q-point, which weigths are by a normal distribution.
 This normal distribution is then defined by a Q-point dependent Full Width at the Half Maximum (FWHM) that is given by the resolution function.